jpswade/jpswade.github.io/_posts/2008-04-16-twitter-for-mirc.md

   I signed up for Twitter quite some months ago, but have yet really found myself using it.
 </p>

-I&#8217;m sure some of you are wondering what twitter actually is.
-The best way to describe it is a way to tell people you know what you&#8217;re up to.
+I'm sure some of you are wondering what twitter actually is.
+The best way to describe it is a way to tell people you know what you're up to.
 It fills the gap between emails and blogs.

-This way, your friends can find out what you&#8217;re up to without having to actually ask you, and only if they&#8217;re interested.
+This way, your friends can find out what you're up to without having to actually ask you, and only if they're interested.

 Quite a novel idea.<!--more-->